Row rect Shape Decorative svg added to bottom

 Other

-• When schools call to schedule field trips, Mir will contact you about dates when teachers will be needed.
+• When schools call to schedule field trips, Krista will contact you about dates when teachers will be needed.
 You can fill your calendar as much or as little as you’d like, (based on how full our calendar gets).

 • It’s FUN!!!
 We get to play outside with kids (AND they learn at the same time) instead of sitting or standing at an indoor job all day.